codership/documentation/galeracluster/source/documentation/gmd-install.rst

 .. rst-class:: section-heading
 .. rubric:: User Names & Passwords

-Next you'll be asked to enter some user names and passwords, for accessing the Galera Manager repository and for the initial administrator of Galera Manager.
+Next you'll be asked for Galera Manager repository address.
+If you've been given a link to a private repository, you'll have to enter your user name and password for the repository.
+Then you'll be asked for the login and password of the initial administrator of Galera Manager.
 You may want to ensure you have answers to the following questions:

 .. code-block:: console
    :caption: Installation Credential Questions from the *Installer* (Example 5)

+   GMD Package Repository URL (blank for default):
    GMD Package Repository User:
    GMD Package Repository Password:
    GMD Admin User Login [admin]:
    GMD Admin Password:

-If you've been given a link to a private repository, you'll have to enter your user name and password.
-Otherwise, you would leave the repository user name and password blank.
-Next you can provide the administrator's user name and password that you'd like to use when accessing Galera Manager.
 The default user name is *admin*.
 Enter whatever password you'd like to use for the administrator.
 You'll be able to remove this user later and add a replacement administrator later, as well as add other users with lesser privileges.
 This is covered on the :doc:`galera-manager-adding-users` page.

 .. _`galera-manager-installer-domains`: